 It helps you keep all your work in check and share them easily.
 The application makes working with it not only easy but also allows integration with other services and applications.

-You don’t have to install anything as you can use Trello in your browser but if you take it to go, it comes with iOS and Android apps.
+You don’t have to install anything as you can use Trello in your browser, but it comes with iOS and Android apps if you take it to go.

-The free version allows unlimited personal boards, cards and lists and up to 10 team boards.
+The free version allows unlimited personal boards, cards, lists, and 10 team boards.
 On a business plan which is $9,99 per month for each user, you get unlimited team boards and other features.

 Other project management tools: Monday.com